gstackio/gstack-bosh-environment/docs/reference.md

 3. Run `source /dev/stdin <<<"$(gbe env)"` (or go inside `deployments/`, when using Direnv) and play with your BOSH 2

-   - If necessary, you can log into your BOSH Virtual Machine running `gbe ssh` or `jumpbox`.
+   - If necessary, you can log into your BOSH Virtual Machine running `gbe ssh`.

 4. Destroy your environment with `gbe down` (or `delete-env` when using Direnv).